Skatteetaten/dbh/README.md

 ### Oracle JDBC driver

-You will need to provide the Oracle JDBC driver as this dependency does not exist in any public maven repository.
+You will need to provide the Oracle JDBC driver as this dependency does not exist (legally) in any public maven repository.
 Please read the readme file in the ```lib``` folder for more information.
 Once this jar file is in place, you will be able to compile and build the application.

+As an alternative you may also use [https://docs.gradle.org/current/userguide/init_scripts.html](Gradle Init Scrips) if you want to register your own artifact repository (like an on prem Nexus) that already has the Oracle JDBC driver installed.
+That will likely be required if you want to build this on a CI server, for instance.
+You may also be able to use the Nexus registration features of the [https://github.com/Skatteetaten/aurora-gradle-plugin](Aurora Gradle Plugin) directly for registering an on-prem Nexus.

 ### Configuring database access